A new White House under Biden: Discipline, diversity, dogs and social distancing

 WHITE HOUSE MASKS AND DIVERSITY

-The Biden White House approach to the coronavirus pandemic, which has killed 430,000 people in the United States, is one of the sharpest departures.
+Biden’s approach to the coronavirus is one of the sharpest departures from his predecessor.
+The new president has made fighting the pandemic, which has killed 430,000 people in the United States, his top priority.

-Trump routinely eschewed masks, and most officials did the same when around him.
-The virus infected multiple members of his White House staff, and Trump himself.
+Trump played down the pandemic in its early stages and routinely eschewed masks.
+Most officials did not wear them around him either.
+The virus infected Trump and multiple members of his White House team.

 He also has showcased diversity.
 Vice President Kamala Harris - the first woman, Black person and Asian American to hold the role - is on hand for event after event.